 Retired Senior Volunteer Program-RSVP is one of the largest volunteer networks in the nation for people 55 and over.
 You can use the skills and talents you’ve learned over the years, or develop new ones while serving in a variety of volunteer activities within your community.
 Please check with your local Senior Center for volunteer opportunities near you!

 United Way of Rhode Island maintains a list of volunteer opportunities at various organizations statewide.
 You can browse their website to find an opportunity that matches your skills and desire.

 Many of the Advocacy Agencies are in need of volunteers.
 Contact them directly.

 These programs provide volunteers to homebound Elderly Rhode Islanders:

 The Diocese of Providence hosts the Carebreaks Respite Program, Neighborhood Friendly Visitor Program and the Visiting Veterans Corp

-The Division of Elderly Affairs offers the Senior Companion Program serves homebound, frail elders in the community where they reside at no cost to the client.
+The Office of Healthy Aging Program serves homebound, frail elders in the community where they reside at no cost to the client.
 Before becoming a volunteer, you must pass a BCI, a national sex offender check, and fingerprinting and FBI background check.
 The program pays for the background checks.
 Twenty hours of training is also provided.
 Volunteers may be eligible to receive a tax exempt stipend and mileage reimbursement.